Malaysia Stock Market Tipped To Open In The Red

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerVerluste an den US-Börsen -- SMI und DAX schliessen mit kräftigen Verlusten -- Asiatische Börsen letztendlich im Minus
+Börse aktuell - Live TickerVerluste an den US-Börsen -- Weihnachtswoche: SMI und DAX beenden Handel mit deutlichen Abschlägen -- Asiens Börsen schliessen tief im Minus

-Der heimische sowie der deutsche Aktienmarkt gaben am Dienstag kräftig nach.
-Auch der US-Aktienmarkt präsentierte sich am Dienstag schwächer.
-Die asiatischen Märkte waren in Rot gehüllt.
+Der heimische Markt begann die verkürzte Handelswoche mit negativen Vorzeichen.
+Auch der deutsche Leitindex zeigte sich tiefrot.
+An der Wall Street wurden am Montag Abschläge beobachtet.
+An den Märkten in Fernost wurden zum Wochenauftakt Verluste eingefahren.

 finanzen.net News